Prepare an IMF package containing HDR content

 If you want to modify the color space of the video for the IMF package, open the Video inspector and choose new options from the following pop-up menu:

-Complete your IMF package by configuring package settings and then building the package.
+Complete your IMF package by configuring package presets and then building the package.

 Important: To create a valid IMF package, you must select a language for the audio in the Job inspector, and you must also provide values for all Multichannel Audio Description fields in the Audio inspector.